Muddz/QuickShot/readme.md

-## Example of simplest usage with defaults:
+## Example of simplest usage with defaults
+<i>You can use a simple one-liner and let QuickShot set default values for File Attributes like in the following example:</i>

 Filename defaults to a timestamp.
 Path defaults to `/Pictures` in the public storage.